Officer Candidate School (United States Navy): Course of training

 Every action is scrutinized and shortcomings are swiftly corrected.
 Candidates who do not meet milestones can be held back in training or removed from the program.

-Adherence to a code of honor is mandatory; violators are removed.
+Adherence to an honor code is mandatory; violators are removed.

-Upon successful completion of the 13-week course the candidates are commissioned as active duty ensigns (O-1) in the United States Navy.
+Upon successful completion of the 13-week course the candidates are commissioned as active duty Ensigns (O-1) in the United States Navy.
 The new officers then join their predetermined designator communities and are eligible for orders to the fleet or follow-on training.

 History

+The structure and course of instruction at OCS has changed many times over the years.

 Part of the Post-War Holloway Plan, OCS was originally established to meet the demands of Cold War officer procurement.
 The successful OCS/Midshipman Schools of World War II era curriculum was followed.
 In addition to Officer Candidate School (OCS) at Naval Station Newport, Rhode Island, the Navy still operated Aviation Officer Candidate School (AOCS) at NAS Pensacola, Florida.
 AOCS trained prospective naval aviators, naval flight officers, aviation maintenance duty officers, and air intelligence officers, while OCS trained all other naval officer line communities (e.g., surface warfare officers, submarine officers, special warfare (SEAL) officers) as well as select staff corps officers.
 However a small percentage of OCS graduates also entered naval aviation.